OpenBMB/MiniCPM-V/README.md

 - 🙌 **Bilingual Support.**

-  OmniLMM-3B is **the first edge-deployable LMM supporting bilingual multimodal interaction in English and Chinese**.
+  OmniLMM-3B is **the first end-deployable LMM supporting bilingual multimodal interaction in English and Chinese**.
 This is achieved by generalizing multimodal capabilities across languages, a technique from the ICLR 2024 spotlight [paper](https://arxiv.org/abs/2308.12038).

 ### Evaluation